ogreenaway/duel/README.md

 # Improvements

-- Add HTTPS
-- Add Prettier
-- Could add CRUD for tasks, programs, and users
+- Add CRUD for tasks, programs, and users
-- Create API to return clean data (paginated)
+- add a package.json to the root to make setup easier

 # Deliberate omissions

-- Authentication
+- Authentication and security